JubaDeveloper/signal-bot/README.md

 ## 📑 Description 📑

-It's a basic bot to capture every signal from blaze website, produced to test my skills using java and websocket flow.
+It's a basic bot to capture every signal from blaze website.

 ## 🛠️ Functionalities 🛠️